On Integers Whose Sum is the Reverse of their Product: Introduction

 \section{Introduction}

-During a homeschool arithmetic lesson, the first author's children noticed the curious property that $9 + 9 = 18$ and $9 \times 9 = 81$ --- that is, the sum and product are the reverse of each other.
-The simple example $2 + 2 = 2 \times 2 = 4$ came to mind, and a short computer search revealed the more interesting examples
+During a homeschool math lesson, the first author's children made the curious observation that $9 + 9 = 18$ and $9 \times 9 = 81$ --- that is, the sum and product are the reverse of each other.
+A short computer search revealed the more interesting examples

 Are there other examples of integer pairs $(a,b)$ for which the digits of $a+b$ are the reverse of the digits of $ab$?